MissionCriticalCloud/cosmic/README.md

 The Cosmic team would like to recognize and thank the contributions of the following entities to the success of this project and resulting system:
 * [Schuberg Philis](https://www.schubergphilis.com): who is responsible for the birth of the Cosmic project (and all other related projects, see [vagrant-cloudstack](https://github.com/MissionCriticalCloud/vagrant-cloudstack) or [bubble-blueprint](https://github.com/MissionCriticalCloud/bubble-blueprint) for some examples) and resulting systems, and is relentlessly supporting all the development costs of Cosmic.
-* [JetBrains](https://www.jetbrains.com): who's motto is "Create anything" and by providing our team with free access to their amazing development environment suite (IntelliJ IDEA - Ultimate edition) allows us to create Cosmic.

 ## License